 The map links up with Yorkshire Sheet 6.10 North Middlesbrough to the north.

 And here is an index map showing the areas covered.

 You can order maps direct from our On-line Mapshop.
 For other information and prices, and other areas, go to The Index Page.

 Maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.
-For a full list of maps for England, return to the England page.Alan Godfrey Maps, Prospect Business Park, Leadgate, Consett, Co Durham, DH8 7PW / email@example.com / 9 Nov 2011
+Follow this link for a complete list of our Teesside maps; or here for the whole Yorkshire series.Alan Godfrey Maps, Prospect Business Park, Leadgate, Consett, Co Durham, DH8 7PW / email@example.com / 20 Sept 2016